reverentOne/SwitchHack/README.md

 </ul>
 <p>The details, if needed, to install Luffshop can be found <a href="https://github.com/carcaschoi/tinfoil-json">here</a></p>
 <h5 class="atx" id="titz-pro-shop"><strong>Titz Pro shop</strong></h5>
 <p>One of the shops that Luffshop redirected you to is titz (turtle in the shop).
 There is also a premium shop called Titz Pro.
-The only way to access this shop is through the turtle in the shop discord server here: <a href="https://discord.com/channels/829394042025672704/874130275343401000">Discord</a></p>
+The only way to access this shop is through the turtle in the shop discord server <a href="https://discord.com/channels/829394042025672704/874130275343401000">here</a></p>
 <p>Follow the instructions under the channel #info-check-here-first.
 You will need to buy an eshop code and donate it.
 There are links to where to buy codes under #support-nintendo. $5 cards work as well as 500 Yen cards</p>
 <p>If you donate a 500 yen card you can get access to the shop in as quickly as 10 minutes.
 You can also donate codes in USD, EUR, CAD, GBP &amp; AUD but it may take a day or two to get access.
 In the discord there are instructions on how to buy a 500 yen card for about $4 USD.</p>
+<p><details><summary><em>Descord help for noobs</em></summary>
+<ul>Discord can be extremely confusing and looks archaic if you are not used to it.
+When you open the turtle in the shop discord there should be a bunch of channels on the left side that all have # next to them.
+Find the one that says #bot-commands and open it.
+Now at the bottom there should be a way for you to send a message.
+Type /donate.
+You will then get a personal message from a bot named Donations.
+The bot will ask you questions about your donation.
+Once your donation is confirmed you can go back to the turtle in the shell server.
+This time open the #tits-pro-access channel and type ?request.
+You should now get a personal message from a bot named no spies who will give you the shop key.
+For more help read <a href="https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord">this</a></ul>
+</details></p>
 <ul>
 <li><p><em>Why would I get Titz Pro?</em></p>
 <ol>